Laplace-Beltrami Operator for Gaussian Splatting: Method

+3D Gaussian splatting optimization often generates outliers that only contribute minimally to the rendering quality but significantly degrade geometric accuracy.
+While the original 3DGS~\cite{kerbl3Dgaussians} already proposed to remove near-zero opacity splats during training, many low-information Gaussians persist inside the objects and close the surface~\cite{yu2024gaussian}.
+Due to their low opacity or position inside of closed objects, these splats can take high variance forms in all direction without changing the rendering result.
+We propose to use a symmetric Mahalanobis neighborhood construction that can detect such outliers.

-\paragraph{Mahalanobis Distance.} The Mahalanobis distance is a measure of the distance between a point and a distribution $\mathcal{G}$ with mean $\mu \in \mathbb{R}^d$ and covariance $\Sigma \in \mathbb{R}^{d \times d}$.
+\paragraph{Mahalanobis Distance.} The Mahalanobis distance is a measure of the distance between a point $p \in \mathbb{R}^d$ and a distribution $\mathcal{G}$ with mean $\mu \in \mathbb{R}^d$ and covariance $\Sigma \in \mathbb{R}^{d \times d}$.
 We only consider $d=3$ in this paper.
 It is defined as

-for a point $p \in \mathbb{R}^d$.
-See \cref{fig:mahalanobis} for a visualization.
-Intuitively, Gaussian splats have a higher variance along the tangent directions of the surface, and a low variance in normal direction.
-Thus, a neighborhood based on the Mahalanobis distance clusters together points that lie along side on the surface and give outliers a very high distance.
+See \cref{fig:mahalanobis} for a visualization and relation to Euclidean distance.
+The metric captures the anisotropic structure of Gaussians, where surface-aligned splats typically exhibit high variance along tangent directions and low variance in normal direction.
+Thus, a neighborhood based on the Mahalanobis distance clusters together points that form a coherent surface while assigning outliers a higher distance.

-However, we can only compute the distance between a \emph{point} and a distribution, but all elements of a Gaussian splatting are distributions.
-Computing the distance between two distributions, which is what we actually want, is possible, for example with the earth mover's distance but computationally very expensive.
-In practice, we approximate by taking a symmetric approach and building neighborhoods between splats where edge points are both their respective Mahalanobis neighbors.
+However, we can only compute the distance between a \emph{point} and a distribution.
+What we actually want to do is compute the distance between two Gaussian distributions.
+Computing the distance between two distributions is possible, for example, with the earth mover's distance, but computationally very expensive.
+In practice, we approximate by taking a symmetric approach, computing the Mahalanobis distance between center points and surrounding Gaussian distributions, and building neighborhoods between splats where the center points are both each other's Mahalanobis neighbors.

-\paragraph{Gaussian Laplacian.} The point cloud Laplacian requires a neighborhood $\mathcal{N}_v$ of $k$ nearest neighbors to be defined for each vertex $v$ which is then used to approximate the local surface.
-Instead of computing the Euclidean nearest neighbors, we compute the following for each Gaussian center: $(p_i, p_j)$ is an edge if $p_i$ lies in the neighborhood of $p_j$, and $p_j$ lies in the neighborhood of $p_i$ using the $k$-nearest Mahalanobis neighbors.
-There can be multiple connected components in the constructed graph due to the existence of noisy Gaussian splats inside the objects.
-To filter out the Gaussian splats that do not align to the surface, we take the largest connected component to be the final graph representation of the object.